baduhai/baduhai/README.md

 - 🔭 I’m currently working **freelance**.

-- 👯 I’m looking to collaborate on [nixpkgs](https://github.com/NixOS/nixpkgs/).
+- 👯 I’m looking to collaborate even more on [nixpkgs](https://github.com/NixOS/nixpkgs/).

 - 🌱 I’m currenctly learning **more rust and the SIP protocol**.